dmiau/Personalized-Compass/Compass[transparent]/README.txt

 -------------------------------------------------------------------
 - came back to NYC, let's do some refactoring work, if I can get box2d to work, even better!
+- figure out what the important features are
+- reorganize menu items